City guide

 Swansboro offers a rare mix of small-town riverfront character and access to the Intracoastal Waterway and Crystal Coast.
 Buyers will find historic homes near downtown, newer construction along the water, and a range of price points.
 Waterfront and flood-zone considerations apply; elevation certificates and insurance are common topics we help you review before you make an offer.

 Emerald Isle and Bogue Banks beaches are typically about a 15–25 minute drive, depending on traffic and which beach access you use.
-Jacksonville and the Camp Lejeune area are roughly 25–40 minutes inland—many military families choose Swansboro for a coastal lifestyle while still commuting to base or to MCAS New River when needed.
+Jacksonville and the Camp Lejeune area are roughly 25–40 minutes inland—many military buyers choose Swansboro for a coastal lifestyle while still commuting to base or to MCAS New River when needed.

 Swansboro is served by Onslow County Schools, including Swansboro Elementary, Swansboro Middle, and Swansboro High.
-Families often compare school zones and programs with nearby Jacksonville and Cape Carteret options when deciding where to buy.
+Buyers often compare school zones and programs with nearby Jacksonville and Cape Carteret options when deciding where to buy.

 Swansboro is smaller and more tourism- and waterfront-oriented, with a walkable historic downtown on the river.
 Jacksonville is the region’s retail and military hub; Sneads Ferry emphasizes sound-side and back-gate commuting.
 Swansboro suits buyers who prioritize charm, boating, and Crystal Coast access while staying in Onslow County.